Pullman Regional Hospital CEO to retire in 2022

 Adams was awarded the Joe Hopkins Memorial Award for outstanding leadership by the Washington State Hospital Association in 2014.
 He also won the Seattle Business Magazine’s Healthcare Leader of the Year Award in 2009.

-Adams oversaw the construction of Pullman’s new hospital on Bishop Boulevard which opened in 2004.
+Adams oversaw the construction of Pullman’s new hospital on Bishop Boulevard.
+The new hospital opened in 2004.